QiweiWen/nnfpga/README.md

 The solution is to economise read operations of the derivative unit and the backprop systolic array processor into one operation: the row/col processor reads the memory, puts it into a small temporary storage FIFO, and the derivative unit reads previously stored weights in its own time.
 This applies only to weight matrix rows/columns; the bias is alright: there only ever need be two reads and a write in a cycle, so a naive implementation is fine.

 r.e. dynamic allocation and page table: no, no, no, no a million no's.
 The number of block ram ports is going to be massive because each individual row processor has its own output FIFO.
 The performance will be eye-watering.
 Just use a flip-flop based register to pass data from a slow stage to a fast stage to halve the FIFO block ram usage and leave it at that.

+**15/06/2018**

+Finished writing the derivative unit, have not yet tested.
+I've tended to avoid explicit finite state machines but in this case I found it inevitable.

+The tricky thing about derivative units is that they are connected in parallel with backprop systolic array processors and must share the delta-L input from the last backprop stage.
+Depending on the row- or column-major orders of the forward matrix, delta-L either appears on the serial side or the parallel side of the derivative unit.
+Delta-L must be shared between the two processing elements, meaning that a generic derivative unit implementation must be able to survive starvation (initially) on both the serial and parallel channels.

+This is all very tricky and must be thoroughly verified in testbenches with the derivative units appearing either by themselves or connected in series.